Connect with us

 Named after All-American and NCAA Champion guard Bob Cousy from Holy Cross, the award is in its 20th year.

-Wheeler was selected as one of 20 candidates as the best point guard in college basketball. has had one player in program history earn the distinguished honor when Tyler Ulis won the award in 2016.
+Wheeler was selected as one of 20 candidates as the best point guard in college basketball.
+Kentucky has had one player in program history earn the distinguished honor when Tyler Ulis won the award in 2016.
 Other SEC candidates on the 2022-23 preseason list include Alabama’s Jahvon Quinerly and Auburn’s Wendell Green Jr.

 Fans are encouraged to participate in voting in each of the three rounds for the Naismith awards.
 In late January, all of the lists will be narrowed down to 10 players and five in February.
 Winners will be announced at a to be determined date.